Dzhokhar Dudayev: First Chechen War

 On 1 December 1994, the Russians began bombing Grozny airport and destroyed some former Soviet training aircraft taken away by the republic in 1991.
-In response Ichkeria declared war on Russia and mobilised its armed forces.
+In response, Ichkeria mobilised its armed forces.
 On 11 December 1994, five days after Dudayev and Minister of Defense Pavel Grachev of Russia had agreed to avoid the further use of force, Russian troops invaded Chechnya.
-It was mistakenly reported that one of Dudayev's two sons was killed in action early in the war; both of them were alive as of 2009.

 Before the fall of Grozny, Dudayev abandoned the presidential palace, moved south with his forces and continued leading the war throughout 1995, reportedly from a missile silo close to the historic Chechen capital of Vedeno.
 He continued to insist that his forces would prevail after the conventional warfare had finished, and the Chechen guerrilla fighters continued to operate across the entire republic.
+The full-scale Russian attack led many of Dudayev's opponents to side with his forces and thousands of volunteers to swell the ranks of mobile militant units.

 Assassination

 On 21 April 1996, while using a satellite phone, Dudayev was assassinated by two laser-guided missiles, after his location was detected by a Russian reconnaissance aircraft, which intercepted his phone call.
-At the time, Dudayev was reportedly talking to a liberal deputy of the Duma in Moscow, supposedly Konstantin Borovoy.
-Additional aircraft were dispatched (a Su-24MR and a Su-25) to locate Dudayev and fire a guided missile.
-Exact details of this operation were never released by the Russian government.
-Russian reconnaissance planes in the area had been monitoring satellite communications for quite some time trying to match Dudayev's voice signature to the existing samples of his speech.
+At the time, Dudayev was talking to Konstantin Borovoy, a deputy of the State Duma in Moscow.
+Additional aircraft were dispatched (a single Su-24MR and a single Su-25) to locate Dudayev and fire a guided missile.
+Exact details of this operation have not been released by the Russian government.
+Russian reconnaissance planes in the area had been monitoring satellite communications for some time trying to match Dudayev's voice signature to the existing samples of his speech.
 It was claimed Dudayev was killed by a combination of an airstrike and a booby trap.
 He was 52 years old.

 The death of Dudayev was announced on the interrupted television broadcast by Shamil Basayev, the Chechen guerrilla commander.
 Dudayev was succeeded by his Vice-President Zelimkhan Yandarbiyev (as acting President) and then, after the 1997 popular elections, by his wartime Chief of Staff, Aslan Maskhadov.

-Dzhokhar Dudayev was survived by his wife, Alla, and their sons, Degi and Avlur.
-Vladislav Surkov, who was formerly Putin's top aide and an ideologist, is believed to have a distant relation with Dzhokhar.
+Dudayev was survived by his wife, Alla, and their sons.